 Then there’s Call Your Mother, a Park View shop set to open this week with a bagel that founder Andrew Dana describes as “its own new breed.”
 The recipe borrows from both New York and Montreal, with a chewy interior, honey in the dough and the boiling liquid, and a bake in an oven fueled by Virginia white oak.
 The self-proclaimed “Jew-ish” deli from the team behind Timber Pizza, including chef Daniela Moreira, has been a hit at area farmers markets, where their 400 bagels usually sell out in an hour.

 To understand the “ish” part, look no further than the schmears, which include bacon peanut butter, and the menu, with a bagel sandwich that pairs peach jam, bacon, japaleño and potato chips.
-The decor aims for a “Boca meets Brooklyn” look, meaning lots of bubble-gum pink and an entire wall dedicated to framed photos of the rapper Drake, who, like Dana, is a half Jew.
+The decor aims for a “Boca meets Brooklyn” look, meaning lots of bubble-gum pink and an entire wall dedicated to framed photos of the rapper Drake, who, like Dana, is half Jewish.

 Yes, the shops are different.
 But before Call Your Mother came around, Bullfrog was often cited as being the city’s top bagel destination, famous for its long lines and reputation as a breakfast stop for those in-the-know.
 Now, with Call Your Mother generating lots of hype, the question is: Which serves the better bagel?